How Much Do Commercial Pilots Make a Hour

 Captain

-Note: these numbers are approximations and are not promises of future earnings.
+Note: these numbers are for illustration purposes only and are not promises of future earnings.
+Sources: ACN The Grid and AirlinePilotCentral.

 Compare the first-year pay of a pilot at each regional airline.
 How much you will earn and the regional's path to which Major Airline.